ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Beating Embryo: in-progress rewrite and public API change, currently mostly nonfunctional; item will be force-disabled during game startup.
     - Modders: Consider public API for this item to be unstable and not included in semver until further notice.
 - Pillaged Gold: fixed this equipment being completely unusable.

-**4.6.4**

-- Added more safety checks to card model text updates (may fix a potential incompatibility).

-**4.6.3**

-- Fixed card model text not updating immediately after game launch.
-- Additional language fixes for Snowglobe.